-Working with the Dough
+Working Pre-Made Pizza Dough

 Use the right baking equipment to achieve the type of crust you prefer.
 Use a baking stone for a thin crispy crust or a pizza pan for a crisp-bottomed, chewy crust.
 For deep-dish, Chicago-style pizza, use a round cake pan.